ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 {NOTE: }

-__Query a collection - with filtering (Dynamic Query)__:
+__2. Query a collection - with filtering__:

+*  __Query type__: Dynamic Query
+   __Index used__: Auto-index

-* When querying a collection without specifying an index and with some filtering condition,
+* When querying a collection without specifying an index and with some filtering condition
-  the query-optimizer will analyze the query to see if an __auto-index__ that can answer the query already exists,
+  (other than just the document ID) the query-optimizer will analyze the query to see if an __AUTO-index__
-  i.e. an auto-index on the collection queried with index-fields that match those queried.
+  that can answer the query already exists, i.e. an auto-index on the collection queried with index-fields that match those queried.

 * If such auto-index (Not a static one...) is found, it will be used to fetch the results.
   Else, the query-optimizer will create a new auto-index with matching fields.